SpeakUP Academy

 What does the suffix -rooted mean in English?

-The suffix -rooted fixed or established in a specified depth or manner; describing how firmly embedded something is in a place, person, or system In Spanish it usually maps to arraigado / asentado / profundamente establecido.
+The suffix -rooted describes how deeply embedded something is: deep-rooted (firmly established) versus shallow-rooted (not well established).
+In Spanish it usually maps to arraigado / asentado / profundamente establecido.

 Can you give an example of a word with -rooted?